 So, you want to know how to bowl a strike?
-It's simple, roll the bowling ball down the lane, knock down all 10 pins and put an X on the score sheet!
-Man, only if it was that simple to bowl a strike.
-Sadly, an article like this can't teach you or show you how to get a strike.
-There are so many factors that come into play that at the end of the day practice makes perfect.
+It’s simple, roll the bowling ball down the lane, knock down all 10 pins and put an X on the score sheet!
+If it was that simple to bowl a strike!
+Sadly, an article like this can’t teach or show you how to get a strike.
+There are so many factors that come into play that at the end of the day practice will make perfect.
 However, I will provide some tips below on how to understand the mechanics of getting a strike and hopefully make it easier for you.
 If you would like to add something below you can contact me.

 - Accuracy – This is where practice is important when learning to bowl a strike.
 There are several different angles you can hit the pin set to successfully knock them all down.
 However, to hit those angles you’ll need to be able to throw a bowling ball accurately.
 The more you bowl the more your accuracy should improve thus making it easier for you to hit the “hit the pocket” and get a strike.